sofia-muskan26/ImageToPdfConverter/README.md

 Pillow (PIL): For image manipulation and resizing.
 ReportLab: For generating PDF documents.
 <h3>🖥️ How to Run</h3>
-Prerequisites
+<p>Prerequisites
 Ensure that Python 3.x is installed on your system.
-Install the required libraries using the following command:
+Install the required libraries using the following command:</p>

-bash
+<p>bash
 Copy code
 pip install tkinter pillow reportlab
 Steps to Run